 While often a bummer for new moms who are desperate for an energy boost, some babies can be sensitive to the caffeine in your morning cup of coffee.
 However, the good news is that a small amount likely won’t cause any issues.
 However, having large amounts of caffeine can certainly lead to fussiness as caffeine does pass through breastmilk.
 If you notice your baby is more wired or fussier than usual, you may want to cut back on the amount you consume.

 Soy is another common allergen and is often associated with issues during breastfeeding.
 This is one of the most common offending foods, in fact.
 If you suspect your baby may be reacting to the soy in your diet, it may be worth removing it and seeing if things improve.

 Some of the other most commonly seen food allergies include wheat, corn, eggs, and peanuts.
 These are all foods that many moms try eliminating from their diet to see if the fussiness resolves.
 If your baby is reacting to a food you are eating and you notice blood or mucus in their stool, bring this to your pediatrician’s attention as soon as possible.

 #5 Fiber-Rich Foods

 Fiber-rich foods like broccoli, cauliflower, certain fruits like prunes, pears, as well as things like Brussels sprouts, cabbage, and garlic may all cause fussiness in your baby.
 All of these foods can lead to gas which can result in a fussy baby.
 Again, this isn’t the case for all babies, but these foods are notorious for causing gas and fussiness in some babies.

-Remember that not all babies react to the foods that you eat, but some certainly do, and it’s not a bad idea to keep a food journal if you are trying to rule out causes of fussiness.
+Remember that not all babies react to the foods that you eat, but some certainly do.
+It’s not a bad idea to keep a food journal if you are trying to rule out causes of fussiness.
 Simply removing certain foods and altering your diet may be the key to helping your baby feel more like his or herself and to reduce the amount of fussiness they may experience.